Intuition and Tarot: How to Connect Mind and Heart in Readings

 | Breathing Exercises | Deep, conscious breathing. | Reduces stress, connects you to your body, opens channels for energy and information. |

-| Intuition Journaling | Recording thoughts, feelings, dreams, synchronicities. | Helps recognize intuition patterns, track insights. |
+| Intuition Journaling | Recording thoughts, feelings, dreams, synchronicities. | Helps you recognize intuition patterns and track insights. |

-| Visualization | Creating vivid mental images. | Stimulates imagination, helps to "enter" the cards, visualize messages. |
+| Visualization | Creating vivid mental images. | Stimulates imagination, helps you "enter" the cards and visualize messages. |

-| Working with Archetypes | Reflecting on the symbolic meaning of archetypes (Hero, Sage, Mother, etc.). | Deepens understanding of the Major Arcana, connects them to personal experience. |
+| Working with Archetypes | Reflecting on the symbolic meaning of archetypes (Hero, Sage, Mother, etc.). | Deepens your understanding of the Major Arcana, connects them to personal experience. |

 | Free Writing Practice | Writing non-stop about whatever comes to mind. | Unlocks the subconscious, allows intuition to speak freely. |